rhit-reillydj/ALife-Obsidian/papers/Author (Year) - Copy This as a Template.md

 - What are the contributions?
 - What are future directions for this research?
 - What questions are you left with?
+- What are some cited papers mentioned in this paper that you would like to read next?